raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 To do this, you will need to attach two extra lines of code to the **You** sprite.
-The blocks will let the respondent know that they can reply by clicking their sprite (which we've yet to make appear).
+The blocks will let the respondent know that they can reply by clicking their sprite.

 + Select the **You** sprite.
 + Go to `Looks`{:class="block3looks"} and select the `say`{:class="block3looks"} block.